yomex96/steghub/DevOps-Tooling-Website-Solution/devOps-tooling.md

 ![logina_details](images/login_details.jpg)
 ![](images/logged_in.jpg)

+Here are some challenges you might face when following the steps to prepare the NFS server and web server setup:

+### NFS Server Setup Challenges:
+1. **EC2 Instance Configuration**
+   - Ensuring that all necessary permissions, such as inbound/outbound rules and security groups, are correctly configured to allow SSH access and communication between EC2 instances and the NFS server.
+   - Managing instance limits if you are working on AWS Free Tier with t3.micro instances.

+2. **EBS Volumes and LVM Configuration**
+   - Correctly attaching multiple EBS volumes to the EC2 instance and ensuring that they are accessible via `lsblk`.
+   - While working with LVM, ensuring that the volumes are properly initialized, and logical volumes are created without any errors in partitioning or volume allocation.

+3. **XFS Formatting**
+   - Ensuring that the logical volumes are formatted with the XFS file system without issues, as the default formatting might be ext4, and any misstep could result in unusable volumes.

+4. **Mounting Volumes**
+   - Verifying that the volumes are correctly mounted to the respective directories (`/mnt/apps`, `/mnt/opt`, `/mnt/logs`) and that they persist after reboots by correctly updating `/etc/fstab`.
+Misconfigurations in this file could result in the system failing to mount after reboot.

+### Database Server (MySQL) Setup Challenges:
+1. **MySQL Installation and Configuration**
+   - Ensuring that MySQL is installed without errors and configured to bind to all IP addresses (0.0.0.0) so that web servers can connect from the subnet.

+2. **Database User Permissions**
+   - Correctly granting database permissions for the `webaccess` user to access the database only from the web servers’ subnet CIDR.
+Incorrect permissions could result in database access issues.

+3. **Firewall and Security Group Rules**
+   - Configuring security group rules to allow MySQL (port 3306) traffic only from the correct subnet CIDR.
+Failing to configure these rules could expose the database to unwanted access or block legitimate traffic.

+### Web Server Setup Challenges:
+1. **NFS Client Setup**
+   - Successfully mounting the `/var/www` directory from the NFS server on each web server and verifying that the directory is shared across all web servers.
+   - Ensuring that the NFS client can access the NFS shares and that changes made in the `/var/www` directory are reflected across all web servers.

+2. **Persistence Across Reboots**
+   - Making sure that NFS mounts persist after reboots by correctly configuring `/etc/fstab`.
+Incorrect configuration may cause the mounts to not be available after a reboot.

+By anticipating these challenges, you can prepare for troubleshooting and ensure a smooth setup.
 Congratulations!
 You have just implemented a web solution for a DevOps team using LAMP stack with remote Database and NFS servers easily